replit/blog/posts/deployments-image-streaming.md

 ![](/images/deployments-image-streaming/lazy_header.png)

 Replit Deployments is our new offering that allows you to quickly go from idea, to code, to production.
-To make the experience as seamless as possible, we built tooling to convert a repl into a container imager which can be deployed to either a Google Cloud Virtual Machine or to Cloud Run.
+To make the experience as seamless as possible, we built tooling to convert a Repl into a container imager which can be deployed to either a Google Cloud Virtual Machine or to Cloud Run.
 Early on, we started to hit some issues with large images taking too long to deploy to a virtual machine.
 It could take minutes to pull and unpack the container image before it could be started.
 There’s two angles of attack: reduce the image size or speed up the pulling of images.
 It's preferable to shrink the container image size; however, that is not always possible.
 In this post we’ll go into some of the technologies and approaches used to speed up image pulling/booting.

 ## What is a container image?